 The report also praised D3’s advanced features like MITRE ATT&CK correlation, mapping, and dashboards, as well as D3’s ability to go “beyond SOAR to handle the entire incident response lifecycle.”
 The award is based on the value provided to customers, so the report also highlighted D3’s high value for money, through simple, license-based pricing and the time and cost-savings our software provides clients.

 KuppingerCole’s Leadership Compass for SOAR

-D3 was named one of the four overall leaders in KuppingerCole’s 2020 Leadership Compass for SOAR, out of 12 vendors analyzed for the report.
+D3 was named one of the five overall leaders in KuppingerCole’s 2020 Leadership Compass for SOAR, out of 12 vendors analyzed for the report.
 D3 was also ranked as a product leader and an innovation leader, with a “strong positive” rating in every product category.